FCC to begin $50 broadband subsidy program May 12

 Americans affected by the coronavirus pandemic who need assistance paying their broadband bills will soon get some help.
-The $50 a month broadband subsidy promised as part of the coronavirus relief package Congress passed in December will be made available to low-income individuals starting in two weeks.
+The $50 a month broadband subsidy promised as part of the COVID-19 relief package Congress passed in December will be made available to low-income individuals starting in two weeks.

-On Thursday, the Federal Communication Commission announced that households would be able to start applying for the Emergency Broadband Benefit on May 12.
+The Federal Communication Commission said Thursday that households would be able to begin applying for the Emergency Broadband Benefit on May 12.

-The program, which puts into action money Congress allocated in December as part of the COVID-19 relief bill, will provide $3.2 billion in emergency relief to subsidize broadband for millions of poor Americans affected by the coronavirus pandemic.
-The program offers a subsidy of up to $50 a month to low-income households and up to $75 a month to households on Native American land to pay for broadband service.
-The FCC will also provide a one-time discount to poor households of up to $100 to purchase a computer or tablet.
+The $3.2 billion emergency relief program offers a subsidy of up to $50 a month to low-income households and up to $75 a month to households on Native American land to pay for broadband service.
+The FCC will also provide a onetime discount to poor households of up to $100 to purchase a computer or tablet.

-To qualify for the subsidy, Congress stipulated that the money would be available to households that are at the poverty line or 135 percent above it, those who qualify for free and reduced school lunches, or people who have experienced substantial loss of income since Feb.
+Congress stipulated that the money would be available to households that are at the poverty line or 135 percent above it, those who qualify for free and reduced school lunches, or people who've experienced substantial loss of income since Feb.
 29, 2020.

 "Families in every corner of the country have been struggling to get online throughout this pandemic.
 For those families, we now say help is around the corner," acting FCC Chairwoman Jessica Rosenworcel said in a statement.
 "In less than two weeks, we will have a new way for disconnected Americans to access the internet to carry out their day-to-day life, so they can reach the virtual classroom, take advantage of telehealth, and seek new employment opportunities."

 The FCC estimates that at least 14.5 million homes don't have access to broadband.
-The pandemic has shined a light on the inequities between people with and without access to high-speed internet.
+The pandemic has sh a light on the inequities between people with and without access to high-speed internet.
 For millions of Americans, the digital divide exists because they live in a rural part of the country where broadband infrastructure simply isn't available.
 For other families in rural and suburban markets, broadband service may be available but unaffordable.
 During the pandemic, students without internet service haven't been able to attend school.
 And adults who can't go into offices have been unable to work remotely.

 Policy makers have tried for years to resolve the digital divide.
 Despite billions of dollars being spent each year to subsidize the cost of building new infrastructure and to offset the cost of service for poor Americans, the problem persists.
 It hasn't helped that the FCC for years has been addressing these problems using maps that don't accurately reflect where broadband service exists and where it doesn't.